Hayyim ben Joseph Vital: Etz Hayyim

-The first printed edition was in eight volumes, known as the Shemonah She'arim, and this version is still used by some Kabbalists in the Sephardi world.
-The best known recension was published later under the title Etz Hayyim ("Tree of Life"), in which the topics were arranged in a more systematic order, and the parts on ritual (the Peri Etz Hayyim) were kept separate from the parts on the underlying theology.
-In addition to a tribute to the Luria, the work contains the assertion that it is one of God's greatest pleasures to witness the promotion of the teaching of the Kabbalah, since this alone can assure the coming of the Jewish Messiah.
+The first printed edition was in eight volumes, known as the Shemonah She'arim, and some Kabbalists still use this version in the Sephardi world.
+The best-known recension was published later under the title Etz Hayyim ("Tree of Life"), in which the topics were arranged in a more systematic order, and the parts on ritual (the Peri Etz Hayyim) were kept separate from the parts on the underlying theology.
+In addition to a tribute to Luria, the work contains the assertion that it is one of God's greatest pleasures to witness the promotion of the teaching of the Kabbalah since this alone can assure the coming of the Messiah.

-However, Vital still held the teachings of his former teacher, kabbalist Moses Cordovero, in high esteem.
+However, Vital still highly esteemed the teachings of his former teacher, kabbalist Moses Cordovero.
 He maintained that Cordovero often appeared to him in dreams.

-One of the most prominent of Vital's opponents was Menahem Lonzano, who publicly denounced him in his work Imrei Emet.
+One of Vital's most prominent opponents was Menahem Lonzano, who publicly denounced him in his work Imrei Emet.

 Later life and death

 On 20 Elul 1590, Vital received rabbinical ordination from his teacher Moshe Alshich.
 Four years later, in 1594, he settled permanently in Damascus, where he lectured every evening on the kabbalah.
 In 1604 Vital's sight began to fail; in 1620 he died while preparing to return to Safed.
-He was 77.
+He was 77 years old when he died and was buried in the Jewish cemetery in Damascus.

+On April 26, 2025, Vital's grave was dug up and desecrated by vandals.